SOP 7.4 - Rodent Post-operative Care (Mice)

 Purpose: The purpose of this Standard Operating Procedure (SOP) is to describe the common protocol for post-operative care of rodents (Mice).

-1. Introduction and Definitions:
+Introduction and Definitions:

 It is the researcher's responsibility to ensure that adequate post-operative / post-anesthetic care is provided.
 The individual providing post-operative care must be trained appropriately.
+It is important to note that these guidelines are MINIMUM STANDARDS ONLY.

 An uneventful recovery and a healthy animal are desirable both from the researchers’ perspective and from the standpoint of animal welfare.
 Healthy animals provide more reliable data and decrease cost of treatment.
 The type of care required during the recovery period depends on two major factors.
 The first is the stage of recovery; more intensive care is required until the animal regains full consciousness.
 The second is the degree of invasiveness of the surgical procedure and the probability of post-operative complications.
-Postoperative care begins immediately following surgery and can extend up to 10 days.
+Post-operative care begins immediately following surgery and can extend up to 10 days or longer.
 These factors must be considered together when formulating a plan for recovering an animal from anesthesia.

 The goals of this SOP are to provide guidance:

-• for a rapid, smooth and minimally painful recovery
+• for a rapid, smooth and minimally painful recovery;

-• to reduce the likelihood of complications
+• to reduce the likelihood of complications; and

-• to identify and correct, as quickly as possible, any complications that arise
+• to identify and correct, as quickly as possible, any complications that arise.

 Abbreviations

-subcutaneous SC, intravenous IV, intraperitoneal IP, intramuscular IM, per os PO
+Animal Care Services ACS, Principal Investigator PI, subcutaneous SC, intravenous IV, intraperitoneal IP, intramuscular IM, per os PO, per rectum PR

-2. Materials:
+1. Materials:

 • Heat source